Libya

 Humanitarian context

-Since the fall of the Gaddafi regime in 2011 and the start of the civil war in 2014, Libya has been in the midst of an economic collapse and has suffered from the proliferation of radical armed groups.
-Infrastructures have been destroyed and access to basic services, such as health care, has dramatically decreased, leading to displacement and a general deterioration in the living conditions of the population.
-The population is also facing protection problems related to the conflict and the current insecurity.
+Since the fall of Kadhafi’s regime in 2011 and the start of the civil war in 2014, Libya has been in the throes of economic collapse and political separation between the government in Tripoli and that in the east of the country with Benghazi as its capital.
+Infrastructure has been destroyed and access to basic services, such as health care, has been drastically reduced, resulting in displacement and a general deterioration in living conditions.
+In 2021, of the country’s 6.7 million inhabitants, 460,000 people were in need of protection and 1,193,000 people did not have access to health[1] services.

 Key figures